usc-mrel/multi_RF/README.md

 ### Initialization

 #### set up the path
- - Please specify the root path where the main folder `multi_RF` locates in `./sim/setup_path.m` line 3.
+ - Please modify line 3 of `./sim/setup_path.m` to declare the root path where the main folder `multi_RF` is located.

 #### compile .c files
  - Please compile `bloch.c` and `bloch_maxwell.c` scripts under `./third_party/Bloch_simulator` by using `mex` command in the MATLAB commanding window.